-Nicholas Syrett joined the faculty in 2006 and is currently an associate professor.
-Syrett earned his A.B. in Women’s and Gender Studies from Columbia University and his M.A. and Ph.D. from the Program in American Culture at the University of Michigan.
+Nicholas Syrett joined the faculty in 2006 and is currently an associate professor and graduate director.
+Syrett earned his A.B. in Women’s and Gender Studies at Columbia University and his M.A. and Ph.D. in the Program in American Culture at the University of Michigan.
 He is interested in the history of women, gender, and sexuality in the United States during the nineteenth and twentieth centuries.
-He has published on the history of masculinity and sexuality in traditionally white college fraternities, and on queer history during the early to mid twentieth century.
-He is currently writing a book on the history of child marriage and the regulation of children’s sexuality in the United States; is co-editing (with Corinne T. Field) a collection of essays on the significance of chronological age in American history; and continues to write about queer history.
+He is currently writing a book on the history of minors, marriage, and the regulation of youthful sexuality in the United States.
+Portions of this research appear in the Journal of the History of Childhood and Youth and in the forthcoming anthology Childhood and Youth in the Gilded Age and Progressive Era (NYU Press).
+He is also co-editing (with Corinne T. Field) a collection of essays on the significance of chronological age in American history, which will be published by New York University Press.

 - HIST 290: American Immigration

 - HIST 323: Marriage and Family in the United States

 - HIST 326: Sex and Sexuality in the United States

 - HIST 348: United States Women’s History since 1877

 - HIST 480: Children and Childhood

 - HIST 530: Graduate Seminar on Gender in American History